Posted Wednesday 25 January 2017

 It follows the journey of John Hull, Emeritus Professor of Religious Education at the University of Birmingham, who gradually went blind and began an audio diary to try and understand his new world.
 Professor Hull recorded 16 hours of material during three years and published them in Touching the Rock, a diary in which he reveals how every human experience and interaction is transformed with the loss of his sight.

-Kingston University graduate Peter who hails from Norwich, said the diary served as the inspiration for the documentary, which took him and his team more than five years to produce.
+Kingston University alumnus Peter who hails from Norwich, said the diary served as the inspiration for the documentary, which took him and his team more than five years to produce.
 "It's been incredible to see people respond so warmly to the film, especially as John passed away during production," Peter said.
 "We hope the film stands as a fitting tribute to his life and work and brings more people to share his extraordinary story.

 Another Kingston University alumnus hoping to taste BAFTA success is Jac Clinch, 25, who graduated from the Illustration Animation BA(Hons) course in 2014.
 He is celebrating a nomination in the category for British Short Animation.